melonsis/IncreSyn-Release/README.md

 ## File structure

-* mechanisms - Contains IncreSyn-Combined mechanisms, which are modified for the initialization phase of IncreSyn.
+* mechanisms - Contains IncreSyn-combined mechanisms, which are modified for the initialization phase of IncreSyn.
 * is-mechanisms - Contains IncreSyn-combined mechanisms for the update phase and some dataset utility tools.
 * data - Contains datasets, selected cliques produced in the initialization phase, and preferred cliques.
 * src - Contains some dependencies of PGM-based mechanisms.